charmed-osm/5g-ran/osm-packages/README.md

 ```

 where

-. "ran" refers to the network service name,"1" points to vnf member index and
+* "ran" refers to the network service name,"1" points to vnf member index and
   "ran-kdu" is the kdu name used in package.

-.
-Parameters values to be used are as follows,
+* Parameters values to be used are as follows,
   msin: "00007487", should match digits of imsi number 20893*00007487* added in core.
   mcc: 208, should match the digits of imsi number *208*9300007487 added in core.
-mnc: 93, should match the digits of imsi number 208*93*00007487 added in
+  mnc: 93, should match the digits of imsi number 208*93*00007487 added in core.
-core.ue-mgmt-ip: "10.1.135.5", ue managemet ip is UE pod's eth0 interface ip.
+  ue-mgmt-ip: "10.1.135.5", ue managemet ip is UE pod's eth0 interface ip.
   ue-pdu-macaddress: "8e:14:95:4b:b0:29", ue pod's eth1 interface mac address